 Withdrawal symptoms are the body’s response to no longer having a substance it is dependent on.
-Because inhalants are central nervous system (CNS) depressants, the user’s physiological functions are suppressed when using the drugs.
+Because Inhalants are Central Nervous System (CNS) Depressants, the user’s physiological functions are suppressed when the drugs are used.
 When the person quits using, the functions that had been suppressed become overactive.
 This causes uncomfortable withdrawal symptoms such as anxiety and nausea, among others.

 Inhalant withdrawal symptoms can be both psychological and physical in nature.
-While symptoms are usually mild, those who have a long history of inhalant abuse may experience severe symptoms like seizures.
+While symptoms are usually mild, those who have a long history of Inhalant abuse may experience severe symptoms.

 - Hand tremors

 - Excessive sweating